ffuf/ffuf/README.md

       - New CLI flag: -timeout to specify custom timeouts for all HTTP requests.
       - New CLI flag: --data for compatibility with copy as curl functionality of browsers.
       - New CLI flag: --compress, dummy flag that does nothing. for compatibility with copy as curl.
+      - New CLI flags: --input-cmd, and --input-num to handle input generation using external commands.
+Mutators for example.
+Environment variable FFUF_NUM will be updated on every call of the command.
+      - When --input-cmd is used, display position instead of the payload in results.
+The output file (of all formats) will include the payload in addition to the position however.

    - Changed
       - Wordlist can also be read from standard input